robinmoisson/staticrypt/README.md

 staticrypt test.html --template-color-primary "#fd45a4" --template-title "My custom title" --template-instructions "To unlock this file, you should..." ...
 ```

-**Decrypt files you encrypted earlier** with StatiCrypt straight from the CLI by including the `--decrypt` flag, so you can keep only the encrypted files.
+**Decrypt files you encrypted earlier** with StatiCrypt straight from the CLI by including the `--decrypt` flag.
+(So if you want, you can keep only the encrypted files.)
 The `-r|--recursive` flag and output `-d|--directory` option work the same way as when encrypting (default name for the output directory is `decrypted`):

 ```bash
 staticrypt encrypted/test.html --decrypt